On the relationship between Type Ia supernova luminosity and host-galaxy properties: Discussion: An Issue in the Current Debate

-Using \Nsamples low-$z$ SNe~Ia, we have demonstrated that a small, yet nonzero separation in HR values exists between early-type and late-type bins of host-galaxy morphological types.
-Our analysis also shows that, based on empirically determined distributions of galaxy properties with \Ngalaxies samples, the nonzero slopes between SN~Ia luminosity and host-environment properties (e.g., age--HR, mass--HR) indeed predict such separations.
-In particular, the mass--HR slope/step based on \cite{Uddin_2020} is able to accurately predict the distribution, while the Age--HR slope recently proposed by \Kang clearly overestimates the separation.
-Another independently estimated slope, based on \RoseMC's data with \ZL's proper statistical method, shows a smaller, yet still significant disagreement (although this comparison uses ages derived in a manner different from those we use here).
+Using \Nsamples low-redshift SNe~Ia, we have demonstrated that a small, yet nonzero separation in HR values exists between early-type and late-type bins of host-galaxy morphological types.
+Our analysis also shows that, based on empirically determined distributions of galaxy properties, the nonzero slopes between SN~Ia luminosity and host-environment properties (e.g., HR--age, HR--mass) indeed predict such separations.

-In addition, we have shown that the correlation between age and mass in galaxy samples \emph{does} predict an age--HR relation (and also morphology--HR relation), although \Kang's age--HR slope is an order of magnitude larger than the size expected by \cite{Uddin_2020}.
-This may suggest that age-prediction methods for galaxies are not a reliable probe for the host environment---luminosity relation.
-This may be the result of current limitations with the fitting of multiparameter models, which is needed to estimate the age of galaxies.

-We note that the known location of the mass step [$\log_{10}(M/M_\odot)\approx 10$] coincides with the location where the number of early-type galaxies decreases (see Fig.~\ref{fig:mass-age-correlation}).
-This is also consistent with another independent galaxy survey by \citet{Kelvin_2014_GAMA}, in which the abundance of early-type and late-type galaxies switches its dominant group at $\log_{10}(M/M_\odot)\approx 10$.
-This may suggest that the morphological types, and thus galaxy evolution, \emph{could}, at least in part, be the cause of the known mass step.

-Despite the substantial disagreement of our work with, and therefore rejection of, the recently reported age--HR slope by \Kang, the discussion of the host environment and its effect on SN~Ia luminosity remains an interesting topic.
-Further studies are required to reveal the origin of this phenomenon and account for the cosmological implications, if any.
+Comparing those predicted separations to our SN data suggests that (i) \Uddin's optical-band HR--mass slopes are underestimated, (ii) \ZL's and therefore \RoseMC's slope is of the correct size, and (iii) \Kang's slope is overestimated.

+Of the five galaxy VACs used in our analysis, the Granada catalogue for SDSS DR8 photometry exhibits peculiar behaviour, especially in age$_M$ space.
+This may be due to the known effect of the ``simple-tau" model as discussed by \RoseMC: the estimated age$_M$ may be significantly overestimated for young populations when a simple exponentially-decaying star-forming history (SFH) is employed. \RoseMC accounts for this by using a multiparametric SFH ``four-tau" model, but Granada samples are calculated with a simpler model.
+This explanation is consistent with the underestimated separation in the middle panel of Figure~\ref{fig:main_combined}, since the overestimated young populations can make the age offset between early-type and late-type galaxies significantly smaller.